-Invitations typically go out two months ahead of the wedding.
 This is an exciting moment in the planning process.
-Once those invites are in the mail, or you pressed ‘send’ on your digital invites—the big day starts to feel more real.
+Once those invites are in the mail, or you pressed “send” on your digital invites, the big day starts to feel more real.

-Certificate of divorce or death if you were married before
+Certificate of divorce or death certificate (if previously married)

 For weddings where many guests are traveling from out of town, it’s traditional to help them find places to stay.
 Here are some tips to make it easier:

 Talk to local family and friends about their ability and interest in hosting guests they know.
 Only suggest this option to people who love having (or being) houseguests.